Seoul International Eco Film Festival

 Seoul International Eco Film Festival (previously known as Green Film Festival in Seoul) (SIEFF), held in Seoul, South Korea, is the largest international environment film festival in Asia.
 Established in 2004, it is an annual event held in time with World Environment Day – June 5.
 The festival is a non-competitive film festival with partial competitions within sections and 111 films from 35 countries will be screened during the festival.

-GFFIS of 2014 was held from 9th to 15 May, every day from 11:00 to 18:00 at the Seoul Museum of History, Cinecube and INDIESPACE, Gwanghwamun.
+GFFIS of 2014 was held from May 9 to 15, every day from 11:00am to 7:00pm at the Seoul Museum of History, Cinecube and INDIESPACE, Gwanghwamun.
 The festival has been renamed the 'Seoul Eco Film Festival' since 2018.
 The new English name features the festival's venue, 'Seoul' and the film festival's personality.

-The 18th edition of the film festival was held from June 3 to June 9, 2021 at the Rachel Carson Hall of the Korea Green Foundation with no on-site audience.
-It was di live-streamed via SEFF’s YouTube channel.
+The 18th edition of the film festival was held from June 3 to June 9, 2021, at the Rachel Carson Hall of the Korea Green Foundation with no on-site audience.
+It was live-streamed via SEFF's YouTube channel.
 A total of 64 films from 25 countries were screened; the opening film was Who We Were (2021) by Marc Bauder.

-With 19th edition of the festival name was again changed to Seoul International Eco Film Festival, and it will be held from June 2 June 8, 2022.
+With 19th edition of the festival name was again changed to Seoul International Eco Film Festival, and it will be held from June 2 to June 8, 2022.
 With the expansion of the film festival this year's slogan has been kept as 'Ecoverse'.